norkator/open-intelligence/README.md

 Database : 2020-01-03 06:51:43.000000
 ```

-Database timestamp need's to be shifted later to your local timezone.
-I have that +2 hours difference.
+Database timestamps are shifted on use based on local time offset.

 #### Openalpr notes